Nyandwi/nyandwi.github.io/events.md

 ### Speaking at Events

 I am always happy to share [my works](https://github.com/Nyandwi) and what I learn with others.
-If you would like me to speak at your event/give a lecture, you can email me at [johnjw7084@gmail.com](mailto:johnjw7084@gmail.com).
+If you would like me to speak at your event, you can email me at [johnjw7084@gmail.com](mailto:johnjw7084@gmail.com).
 In broad, I can talk about the following:
 - Machine Learning fundamentals, techniques,and applications
 - Deep Learning fundamentals, algorithms, applications, and latest techniques
 - Computer Vision applications, algorithms, and techniques